 This gospel is the power of God unto salvation!
 One cannot say they believe this and not be changed!
 (1Pet.
 1:13-25)

 So here's where we land...

-- For my brethren who are struggling with homosexuality, remind yourself daily of the gospel which saved your souls, remind yourself what He did to save you and why He saved you, cry out to the Holy Spirit to give you a desire for His desires and to break you and make you more into His likeness by any means necessary, immerse yourself in His Word and prayer, and also connect with other mature believers who have experienced consistent victory in this struggle.
+For my brethren who are struggling with homosexuality/same-sex attraction, remind yourself daily of the gospel which saved your souls; remind yourself what Jesus did to save you and why He saved you; cry out to the Holy Spirit to give you a desire for His desires and to break you and make you more into His likeness by any means necessary; immerse yourself in His Word and prayer; and also connect with other mature believers who have experienced consistent victory in this same struggle.
 Do not allow this struggle to pimp you out like it did before your were redeemed.
 You have the power and presence of the Holy Spirit within you, and you have been called to sanctification.
 You run and fight until exhaustion for the glory of your risen King and what you know is laid up for you (1Cor.
 6:18-20; 9:24-27, 2Cor.
 5:9-10; 6:14-7:1).